 6.5) API Keys and SQL Database

-Methods included drilling, bending, waterjet cutting and additive manufacturing.
-Highly advanced mechanical equipment was accessed in the McLaughlin Hall machine shop at Queen's University.
+Applied manufacturing processes to build a mechanical spinner, using drilling, bending, waterjet cutting, and additive manufacturing.
+Worked with advanced equipment in the McLaughlin Hall machine shop at Queen’s University to produce and assemble the components.